-1. Open to all FFA and 4-H members in Box Elder County.
+1. Open to all FFA and 4-H members (3rd - 12th grade of current year) in Box Elder County.
 Membership must be verified if questions arise.
-4-H youth participating in large animal projects must be in the 3 - 12th grades and at least 8 years of age on October 1, the beginning of the 4-H year.
-4-H ages and grades are based on the 4-H year, which begins October 1, 2016 and ends September 30, 2017.
 All 4-H members must have properly enrolled with the USU Extension Office in that project area in order to compete.
 FFA members must be enrolled in the livestock project they are planning to exhibit with the local FFA Chapter.
 High school graduates who are exhibiting in FFA can exhibit only the summer after high school graduation.

-2. There will be a maximum of 2 entries.
+2. There will be a maximum of two entries.
 All heifers must have been owned, tagged and fed in the county by the exhibitor for at least 128 days prior to the show.

 4. All exhibitors will be responsible for their own tack and show supplies.
 The Box Elder County Fair Board and Box Elder County is not responsible for any theft of property.